umee-network/peggo/README.md

-**Withdraw** (`TransactionBatchExecutedEvent`): emitted when a batch of transactions is sent from Umee to Ethereum using the `submitBatch` function on the Gravity contract by a validator.
+**Withdraw** (`TransactionBatchExecutedEvent`): emitted when a batch of transactions is sent from Umee to Ethereum using the `submitBatch` function on the Gravity Bridge contract by a validator.
 This serves as a confirmation to Umee that the batch was sent successfully.

-**Valset update** (`ValsetUpdatedEvent`): emitted on init of the Gravity contract and on every execution of the `updateValset` function.
+**Valset update** (`ValsetUpdatedEvent`): emitted on init of the Gravity Bridge contract and on every execution of the `updateValset` function.

 **Deployed ERC 20** (`ERC20DeployedEvent`): emitted when executing the function